max-assel/depth_img_normal_estimation/README.md

 MAKEFLAGS="-j 4" colcon build --symlink-install --executor sequential --mixin rel-with-deb-info --packages-up-to depth_img_normal_estimation
 ```

-Building ocs2 can be quite computationally expensive, so `MAKEFLAGS="-j 4"` limits the number (4) of cores used during build, and `--executor sequential` makes sure packages are build sequentially, not in parallel. `--mixin rel-with-deb-info` builds the release version of the code, not the debugging version in order to get better performance, though this needs colcon mixin to be set up.
+The parameter `MAKEFLAGS="-j 4"` limits the number (4) of cores used during build, and `--executor sequential` makes sure packages are built sequentially, not in parallel.
+The parameter `--mixin rel-with-deb-info` builds the release version of the code for better performance, though this needs colcon mixin to be set up.
 Feel free to adjust these to your liking.
-I would also recommend that you export this alias into your bashrc so that you do not have to copy this in every time
+I would also recommend that you export this alias into your bashrc so that you do not have to copy this in every time:

 ```
 echo "alias buildros2='cd ~/ros2_ws && MAKEFLAGS="-j 4" colcon build --symlink-install --executor sequential --mixin rel-with-deb-info --packages-up-to'" >> ~/.bashrc